 Many survivors report feeling completely in awe of what they are experiencing during the love bombing stage.
 Feeling like they have never been seen so clearly, listened to so intensely, or loved so deeply happens during this stage.

 This trust and dependency stage is where survivors say they felt very safe.
-The feeling of comfort and support made the connection with the narcissist intoxicating and addicting.
+The feeling of comfort and support made the connection with the narcissist intoxicating and addictive.

 3. Criticism